Ahmedsaed/100-days-of-code/Readme.md

 ### Day 27: July 21, 2022
 **Progress:**

-- Completed week 5 in course 2 of It for Automaion
+- Completed week 5 in course 2 of It for Automaton

 **Thoughts:** I’m super excited to share that I have been accepted at the MLH Fellowship Prep program for summer 2022 by Major League Hacking!